 “It is a challenging creature because it is a little chewy.
 It is important to prepare it properly.
 We slice the head into strips and fry them.
 The arms we put in a tub that holds a stable temperature of 65 degrees for one day, and from the ink we make pasta.”

 A lot is going on with the food culture in Trøndelag these days.
-Trondheim recently got its first food hall, “Mathallen”, which has engaged over 160 local food producers.
-And the “Farmers' market”, which is open every Saturday in the city centre, has hundreds of thousands visitors each year.
+The farmers' market, which is open every Saturday in the city centre, attracts hundreds of thousands visitors each year.
+And exclusive restaurants like Nordøst, Folk og Fe and Nyfiken have gained a lot of positive feedback recently.

 “There is great optimism in the industry right now.
 We help each other out, and the city is benefiting from that so many are doing a lot of different things,” explains Evensen.